gnulnx/anouman/README.md

 **Step 2:** Final provisioning

-If you are using mysql or postgres you will need to install them now.
+If you are using mysql or [Postgres](http://www.postgresql.org/download/linux/ubuntu/) you will need to install them now.
 For mysql

     sudo apt-get install mysql-server